Introduction to Astronomy (Physics 1040)

 Daily reading notes

-To help focus your reading, and to show me what you've gotten out of it, you will prepare a page (or so) of notes on each assignment.
+To help focus your reading, and to show me what you've gotten out of it, you will prepare a page (or so) of notes on each reading assignment.
 Each day's reading notes should include each of the following:

 1. A summary of the main things you learned from your reading, written in complete sentences (not a mere list of keywords).